mrhaseebhacker/python-programming-practice/README.md

-# C Programming Practice
+# Python Programming Practice

-This repository contains my personal C programming practice while building strong foundations in:
+This repository contains Python practice scripts covering:

+- Core language constructs
-- Control flow
+- Data structures
-- Functions
+- Functions and file handling
-- Arrays & strings
-- Pointers (basics)
+- Basic algorithms
-- Problem-solving in C

-The code reflects continuous learning and improvement.
+The focus is on clarity, consistency, and gradual improvement.
-More structured refactoring and advanced topics will be added over time.